Katie Porter

-Katherine Moore Porter (born January 3, 1974) is an American politician and lawyer who served as a U.S. representative from California from 2019 to 2025.
-She is a member of the Democratic Party.
+Katherine Moore Porter (born January 3, 1974) is an American former politician who served as a U.S. representative from California from 2019 to 2025.
+A member of the Democratic Party, she was a candidate in the 2024 U.S. Senate election in California and the 2026 California gubernatorial election.
+She did not advance from the nonpartisan primary in either race, placing third and fifth, respectively.
+Her poor showing was blamed, in part, on negative media attention regarding allegations of abusive behavior towards her congressional staff.
+In July 2026 she implied that she was retiring from politics.

-Porter graduated from Yale University and Harvard Law School and has taught law at several universities, including the University of California, Irvine, the William S. Boyd School of Law, and the University of Iowa.
+Born in Fort Dodge, Iowa, Porter graduated from Yale University and Harvard Law School.
 In 2018, she was elected to Congress as part of a Democratic wave in Orange County, flipping the 45th district.
 In 2022, after redistricting, she was reelected in the 47th congressional district.
 In the House, she was deputy chair of the Congressional Progressive Caucus, and received media attention for her questioning during congressional hearings.

-In 2023, Porter announced her candidacy for the U.S. Senate, forgoing reelection to the House of Representatives.
-She was defeated after failing to advance from the nonpartisan primary won by Adam Schiff and Steve Garvey.
-She is a candidate for governor of California in the 2026 election.
+She was noted for her use of whiteboards and other visual aids, and she gained a reputation as a fierce questioner.

 Early life and education

 Porter was born on January 3, 1974, in Fort Dodge, Iowa.
 She grew up on a farm in southern Iowa.
 Her father, Dan Porter, was a farmer and banker.
 Her mother, Liz, was a founder of Fons & Porter's Love of Quilting.

-After graduating from Phillips Academy, Porter attended Yale University, where she majored in American studies, graduating in 1996.
-Her undergraduate thesis was titled The Effects of Corporate Farming on Rural Community.
-She was a member of Calhoun College (now Grace Hopper College) at Yale.
-Porter also interned for Chuck Grassley during this time.
+Porter attended Phillips Academy, a boarding school near Boston.
+In 1996, she received her Bachelor of Arts degree in American studies from Yale University.
+While at Yale, Porter interned for Republican Senator Chuck Grassley.

 Porter later attended Harvard Law School, where she was the notes editor for the Harvard Women's Law Journal and a member of the Board of Student Advisers.
 She studied under bankruptcy law professor and future U.S. senator Elizabeth Warren, and graduated magna cum laude with her Juris Doctor in 2001.